canarytrace/documentation/docs/canary/start.md

 ![Architecture](../../static/docs-img/kibana-canarytrace-smoke-overview.png)

-For real use or for production use start your Canarytrace Smoke on cloud in Kubernetes.
+For real use or for production use start your Canarytrace on cloud in Kubernetes.

 ---